NativeScript/docs-v7/properties.md

 * Change notification - There is another callback which will be called when the value of the property is changed.
 It will be called with an [EventData](./ApiReference/data/observable/EventData.md) as a parameter.

 * Inheritance - One of the most important features of dependency properties is inheritance.
 By inheritance we refer to a special option for UI elements (such as Button) to get its property from a parent (on the visual tree) element.
-For example button could inherit its style (or theme) property value from the parent Window, Panel or other container.
+For example button could inherit its style (or theme) property value from the parent Window, Layout or other container.
 This gives the end user the option to dramatically change the look of the entire application by only changing a single setting (Window.theme).

 ##Working with dependency properties